david-beauchesne/FoodWeb-MultiStressors/fwms.md

   \end{array}$ \\
 \hline
 \end{tabular}
-\caption{Systems of Lotka-Volterra equations used to model the effect of multiple disturbances}
+\caption{Systems of Lotka-Volterra equations used to model the effects of multiple disturbances on the six 3-species motifs selected explored.}
 \label{equations}
 \end{table}